ARTICLES

 3. Use less plastic.

-4. Go foam-free and wrap your creations in recyclable, compostable or reusable materials like burlap.
+4. Go foam-free and wrap the flower creations in recyclable, compostable, or reusable materials like burlap.

-5. Demand that your suppliers use less plastic.
+5. Demand that the suppliers use less plastic.

 6. Get vocal about changing the policies necessary to shift away from single-use plastics like cellophane wrapping.
-It’s worked for plastic bags and straws – it can work in this industry, too.
+It’s worked for plastic bags and straws before, and it can work in the flower industry as well.

 Pesticides